danilenzo/hangman/README.md

 ## 5. What did I learn?

-1. Using import system
+1. Using import system.
-2. Implementing functions
+2. Implementing functions.
-3. Using Loops, Iteration and Control Flow
+3. Using Loops, Iteration and Control Flow .
-4. Error Handling
+4. Error Handling.
-5. Implementing Class and using OOP
+5. Implementing Class and using OOP.
 6. Using GitHub Commands to: clone, add origin, add files, check the status as well as commit and push.

 ## File Structure